kefolen/Perudo/AI.md

 This document describes the AI tools used in the development of the Perudo project, what tasks they performed, and where to find their results in the repository.

-## Project Overview

-This is an experimental project that was made to test the capabilities of Junie - JetBrains coding agent.
-Most of the coding tasks were performed by Junie, with puny human developers only doing minor refactoring and careful prompting (which not as easy as it sounds).
+TL;DR: This is an experimental project that was made to test the capabilities of Junie.
+All the coding tasks performed by Junie, with a puny human developer only doing minor refactoring and careful prompting (which not as easy as it sounds).

 ## AI Tools Used

-### Junie (JetBrains Coding Agent)

-Junie is an AI coding assistant developed by JetBrains.
-It was the primary AI tool used in this project.
+Junie - JetBrains coding agent

 ## Tasks Performed by AI